mathcamp/steward_palantir/README.rst

 ====
 When you remove minions, you should call the `delete` endpoint so Palantir can remove that minion's data from the database.

+**Disabling checks/minions**

+You can disable checks, minions, or individual checks for a specific minion.
+Disabling a check is straightforward: the check will not run.
+Disabling a minion or a check on a minion has two possible outcomes.

+1. If a check targets a minion using the 'glob', 'list', or 'pcre' expr_forms, it will never be run on the minion.
+2. If a check targets a minion with a different expr_form, the check will still run, but the handlers will not.

+This is due to a limitation with salt (it does not expose the matching algorithms).